anees-hussain/anees-hussain/README.md

 - 👋 Hi, I’m @anees-hussain
 - 👀 I’m interested in working on new projects.
-- 👨‍💻 Can code in Javascript, Python.
+- 👨‍💻 I can code in Javascript, Python.
 - 🌱 I’m currently learning C++ and C#.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 Contact Me aneeshussain334@gmail.com